bitcoinwarrior1/dot-validator-selector/README.md

 const api = await ApiPromise.create({ provider: new WsProvider("YOUR_PROVIDER") });

 // initialise the selector
-const selector = new ValidatorSelector(api, MAX_COMMISSION, MIN_STAKING, ERA); // set ERA to 0 or undefined if you don't want to focus on a particular time
+const selector = new ValidatorSelector(api, MAX_COMMISSION, MIN_STAKING, ERA); // set ERA to 0 or undefined if you want to use the current era

 // get n number of validators matching the criteria selector.getValidators(n);